Logo

 Pierre Trudeau remained active in international affairs, visiting foreign leaders and participating in international associations such as the Club of Rome.

-Pierre Trudeau met with Soviet leader Mikhail Gorbachev and other leaders in 1985; shortly afterwards Gorbachev met President Ronald Reagan to discuss easing world tensions.
+Pierre Trudeau met with Soviet leader Mikhail Gorbachev and other leaders in 1985; shortly afterwards Gorbachev met US President Ronald Reagan to discuss easing world tensions.

 Pierre Trudeau frequently displayed the logic and love of argument consistent with that tradition.